mariomeow/wowir/README.md

 # Fix:

-Need to modify postinstall script while using Prisma
+Need to modify postinstall script while using Prisma and hosting on vercel